-Mix wet ingredients and baking staples – In a large bowl, add the eggs, maple syrup, yogurt, vanilla extract, lemon zest, baking soda and powder, and salt.
+Mix wet ingredients and baking staples – In a large bowl, add the eggs, maple syrup, yogurt, vanilla extract, lemon zest, baking soda, baking powder, and salt.
 Whisk well to thoroughly combine until there are no lumps.

-Fold in almond flour gently – Use a spatula to stir to combine ingredients until well incorporated.
+Fold in almond flour gently – Use a spatula to stir to combine ingredients until muffin batter is well incorporated.

 Bake the muffins – Use an ice cream scoop to divide the muffin batter between the 12 muffin liners, then bake in the oven on the middle rack at 350 F degrees for around 22 minutes or until a toothpick inserted in the center comes out mostly clean (with a few crumbs is fine).

-Cool and enjoy – Once they’re ready, allow them to cool for around 15 minutes before enjoying!
+Cool and enjoy – Once almond flour yogurt muffins are ready, allow them to cool for around 15 minutes before enjoying!

 - I highly recommend using parchment paper muffin liners because almond flour is delicate.
 The almond flour muffins tend to stick even to the most well sprayed and even silicone cavities, especially when freshly baked.

 - Use a good quality almond flour that is not gritty.
-If you are having trouble finding almond flour, you can make homemade almond flour easily!
-Blend blanched almonds into a floury consistency in 10-second bursts.
-Sieve the flour, re-blending any chunkier bits.
+If you are having trouble finding almond flour, you can make homemade almond flour easily.

 - Do not substitute the almond flour for another flour.
 The recipe has not been tested as such and I cannot vouch for results.
 Browse my list of healthy muffin recipes for other flour options.

-Since this is an excellent ‘base almond flour muffin recipe’ that also means it’s perfect to experiment with your add-ins of choice.
-Blueberries, chocolate, crushed nuts you name it, there are tons of ways to adapt this moist almond flour muffin for breakfast!
+Since this is an excellent base almond flour muffin recipe that also means it’s perfect to experiment with your add-ins of choice.
+Blueberries, chocolate, crushed nuts you name it, there are tons of ways to adapt this moist almond flour yogurt muffin recipe for breakfast!